-Table 5 presents a summary of the anticipated GHG impacts and planned mitigation measures.
+Table 8. presents a summary of the anticipated GHG impacts and planned mitigation measures.
 It is acknowledged that whilst the main impact associated with GHG emissions is their contribution to climate change, the Vares Project is one of a myriad of human sources impacting the emissions of GHGs and contributing to climate change, and projected changes in local, regional, and global climate cannot be attributed in isolation to the proposed Project.

-Table 5: Summary of Mitigation and Residual Impacts Impact Mining Stage Impact before mitigation Key Mitigations Residual Impacts Greenhouse Gas emissions from onsite power generation, onsite stationary and mobile plant, heating plant and explosives emissions, tree felling and vegetation clearance, and use of imported grid electricity.
-All Significant Adverse (in absolute terms - 557,000tCO 2 e) Neutral (in relative terms compared to global average emissions for gold and silver recovery) Energy efficiency measures incorporated into engineering design.
+Table 8: Summary of Mitigation and Residual Impacts Impact Mining Stage Impact before mitigation Key Mitigations Residual Impacts Greenhouse Gas emissions from onsite power generation, onsite stationary and mobile plant, heating plant and explosives emissions, tree felling and vegetation clearance, and use of imported grid electricity.
+All Significant Adverse (in absolute terms - 3.753.61 1kgCO 2 e) Neutral (in relative terms compared to global average emissions for gold and silver recovery) Energy efficiency measures incorporated into engineering design.
 Require use of modern, energy-efficient mobile plant.
 Implement logistics management of haulage and excavation activities to minimise idling and double-handling.
 Perform regular maintenance on mobile plant.
-Installation of 32.4kWp solar PV array on administration building Seek additional opportunities for GHG emissions reduction throughout Project lifecycle, including consideration of additional renewable energy opportunities.
-During detailed design, energy-intensive uses such as the crusher plant will be assessed for energy efficiency opportunities.
-Significant Adverse (in absolute terms - less than 557,000tCO2e) Neutral (in relative terms compared to global average emissions for gold and silver recovery)
+Installation of 32.4kWp solar PV array on administration building Seek additional opportunities for GHG emissions reduction throughout Project lifecycle, including consideration of Significant Adverse (in absolute terms - less than 3.753.611kgCO 2e) Neutral (in relative terms compared to global average emissions for gold and silver recovery) - additional renewable energy opportunities.